 It is well known that for ergodic flows, the average over an infinite ensemble of realizations should equal a long-time average (in the limit of the averaging time going to infinity).
 For such flows one therefore expects that the statistics in ensemble CE2 typically flow to a single fixed point --- this would be guaranteed if there were no closure approximation --- and those for zonal CE2 to match this behaviour.
-However in flows where long-lived coherent structures such as vortices and jets play an important role \cite{frishman2017}, reducing the chaoticity of the flow, it is not true that the two versions of CE2 described here should yield the same results.
-If ensemble CE2 is initialised with any non-zonally symmetric initial conditions then it flows to a fixed point.
-Indeed we find that zonal CE2 often does not flow to a fixed point; instead the statistics oscillate in time \cite{marston2014direct}.
+However in flows where long-lived coherent structures such as vortices and jets play an important role \citep{frishman2017}, reducing the chaoticity of the flow, it is not true that the two versions of CE2 described here should yield the same results.
+If ensemble CE2 is initialised with non-zonally symmetric initial conditions then we find that it oftn flows to a fixed point.
+By contrast zonal CE2 often does not flow to a fixed point; instead the statistics may oscillate in time \citep{marston2014direct}.